-Such an ugly term for such a lovely day.
-We had strong gusts up to 140 km/h, sustained winds doing about 90 km/h when I was out this afternoon, it’s supposed to get worse tonight.
-Along the roadside there were several uprooted trees and from the heavens we were blessed with an ample supply of rain, hail and snow.
-All in all, a nice day for a stroll on the beach.
+Such an ugly term for such a spectacular day: we had strong gusts of up to 140 km/h, sustained winds doing about 90 km/h when I was out this afternoon, and it’s supposed to get worse tonight.
+Along the roadside there were several uprooted trees and from above we were blessed with an ample supply of rain, hail and snow.
+All in all, a brisk but great day to be outside.

-While it is very easy for me to enjoy this kind of weather spectacle, taking photos of it is all but easy.
+While it’s easy for me to enjoy this kind of weather spectacle as a hiker and an observer, taking photos of it is all but easy.
 It’s hard to keep your camera dry and steady in a storm like this, but I went out and shot some photos anyway: